Gavair/Simple-animal-classification-using-ResNet50/README.md

 # ookp
-The repository for my homework
+The repository for my university homework